Berlin, New Jersey: Historic district

 The Berlin Historic District is a 28 acre national historic district along Washington, East Taunton, and Haines avenues and parts of South White Horse Pike, Jackson Road, and Jefferson Avenue in the community.
-It was added to the National Register of Historic Places on April 14, 1995 for its significance in architecture and community development.
+It was added to the National Register of Historic Places on April 14, 1995, for its significance in architecture and community development.
 The district includes 65 contributing buildings.

 The Victorian-style John Westcott House on Washington Avenue was built in the 1860s and features a cupola.
 The Dr. William C. Raughley House was built 1888–1889 with Queen Anne style and is a key contributing property.
 The Victorian house at 18 Washington Avenue was built in 1865.
 The Victorian Joseph N. Ross House was built in 1870 and features a scalloped vergeboard and spindlework.

 Education

 The Berlin Borough School District serves public school students in pre-kindergarten through eighth grade at Berlin Community School.
 As of the 2021–22 school year, the district, comprised of one school, had an enrollment of 802 students and 73.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
 Many Community Education and Recreation (CER) programs are held at Berlin Community School, including preschool and after school programs.

 Public school students in ninth through twelfth grades attend the Eastern Camden County Regional High School District, a limited-purpose, public regional school district that serves students at Eastern Regional High School from the constituent communities of Berlin Borough, Gibbsboro and Voorhees Township.
 As of the 2021–22 school year, the high school had an enrollment of 1,998 students and 137.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.6:1.
 Seats on the nine-member board of education are allocated based on population, with Berlin Borough assigned two seats on the board.

 Students from Berlin Borough, and from all of Camden County, are eligible to attend the Camden County Technical Schools, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at the Gloucester Township Campus in the Sicklerville section of Gloucester Township or the Pennsauken Camps in Pennsauken Township.
 Students are accepted based on district admission standards and costs of attendance and transportation are covered by the home district of each student.

-Our Lady of Mount Carmel Regional School, founded in 1956, is an elementary school that operates under the auspices of the Roman Catholic Diocese of Camden servingstudents in grades PreK-8.
+Our Lady of Mount Carmel Regional School, founded in 1956, is an elementary school that operates under the auspices of the Roman Catholic Diocese of Camden serving students in grades PreK-8.